smzd/IBM_Employee_Attrition_Analysis/README.md

                                                 #Summary
 In conclusion, the analysis of the IBM HR attrition data set highlights several critical trends and areas for improvement.
 To address these issues and reduce attrition rates some suggestions on how to mitigate the attrition problem based on the analysis:

 •	Organize team-building activities, workshops, and social events to foster a sense of belonging and camaraderie among employees.

 •	Conduct in-depth departmental surveys or interviews to understand the specific issues causing high attrition rates in the RD department.

+•	Provide additional training, career development opportunities, or resources to enhance their job satisfaction.

+•	Develop gender-specific retention programs to address the higher attrition rate among male employees.

+•	Offer flexible work arrangements, such as remote work options or flexible hours, to accommodate different lifestyles and work-life balance needs.